jminlee24/contrast_max_cpp/README.md

 `

-if you would like to install them locally instead, create a packages folder, and clone/unzip the repos into that folder
+if you would like to install them locally instead, create a packages folder, and clone/unzip the repos into that folder for json, make a build folder and build using cmake for eigen you just need to unzip it

 MAKE SURE YOU COMPILE IN RELEASE MODE, OR ELSE EIGEN WILL BE LITERALLY 1000x SLOWER